 Certifications and exams: Some state licensing exams require that graduates come from schools or degree programs with accreditation from recognized accreditors in order to qualify to sit for the exam or be granted the certification.

-Jobs: When you’re applying for a job, recruiters and hiring managers may want to verify that you received your degree from an school that is accredited by a recognized accreditor rather than an unaccredited school or company that offers degrees for money, with little academic work involved (also known as diploma mills).
+Jobs: When you’re applying for a job, recruiters and hiring managers may want to verify that you received your degree from a school that is accredited by a recognized accreditor rather than an unaccredited school or company that offers degrees for money, with little academic work involved (also known as diploma mills).
 Diploma mills will sometimes claim to be accredited, and will even create their own accrediting organizations, which are not recognized.
 The Council for Higher Education Accreditation (CHEA) maintains a national database of reputable "recognized" (by respective governments or industries) accreditors and institutions.
 This is the link to the various global directories that they provide.

 Tip: When researching colleges, don’t just check for accreditation status.
-Verify that the accreditation comes from an agency recognized by the Department of Education.
+Verify that the accreditation comes from an agency recognized by the US Department of Education.

 As you make decisions about your own education, it can be helpful to have a general understanding of the different types of accreditation, what they mean to you, and how to check to confirm that the listed accreditor is appropriately recognized.

-The national accrediting agencies recognized by the Department of Education can accredit colleges and universities across the United States, including online colleges that enroll students from many different parts of the country.
+The national accrediting agencies recognized by the US Department of Education can accredit colleges and universities across the United States, including online colleges that enroll students from many different parts of the country.

 The regional accrediting agencies typically accredit institutions and programs within their own regional domain, though some are starting to accredit nationally.
 You can find the latest full list of recognized accrediting organizations in the CHEA directory.